kubernetes-sigs/kubespray/contrib/terraform/aws/README.md

 aws iam delete-instance-profile --region <region_name> --instance-profile-name <profile_name>
 ```

-***Ansible Inventory doesnt get created:***
+***Ansible Inventory doesn't get created:***

-It could happen that Terraform doesnt create an Ansible Inventory file automatically.
+It could happen that Terraform doesn't create an Ansible Inventory file automatically.
 If this is the case copy the output after `inventory=` and create a file named `hosts`in the directory `inventory` and paste the inventory into the file.

 **Architecture**